mrrobot16/contract-maker/GENESIS.md

   - Tests for UI.

 - **Smart Contracts**
+  - Write a proxy contract
-  - Write a contract factory that will deploy an ERC standard contract.
+  - Write a contract factory

   ## Milestones